-A different survey found that 40 percent of consumers spent between 701 and 1,200 British pounds on home energy in 2016.
-The same year, the total household spending on electricity reached 1.52 million British pounds whereas the expenditure on energy from gas totaled 14.3 million British pounds.
+A different survey found that 45 percent of consumers spent between 701 and 1,200 British pounds on home energy in 2018.
+The same year, the total household spending on electricity reached roughly 1.77 million British pounds, whereas the expenditure on energy from gas totaled 14.1 million British pounds.

-With regards to trusting energy companies, in 2017 most consumers expected their suppliers to charge a fair price, with respective shares of 59 percent and 54 percent for energy suppliers and gas suppliers.
-Additionally, 59 percent of the respondents believed their combined energy suppliers to be charging a fair price.
+With regards to trusting energy companies, in 2018 most consumers expected their suppliers to charge a fair price, with respective shares of 65 percent and 66 percent for energy suppliers and gas suppliers.

 Generally, respondents indicated their support for renewable energy developments in the United Kingdom.
-In fact, a share of 88 percent supported solar energy, while 76 percent expressed their support for onshore wind, and 81 percent of respondents stated they encouraged wave and tidal energy expansion.
+In 2019, 89 percent of respondents supported solar energy, while 80 percent expressed their support for onshore wind.